 Blencathra Summit Stone Stolen

-After the summit stone was stolen last August John has been hell bent on replacing it.
-Before you knew what was happening, he’d set up a fundraiser, enrolled the mountaineering community and raised £1000 to pay a stonemason to craft a replacement (from sandstone) and engrave the words that the original ring stone bore.
+After the summit stone was stolen in August 2018, John has been hell-bent on replacing it.
+Before you knew what was happening, he’d set up a fundraiser, enrolled the mountaineering community and raised £1000 to pay a stonemason to craft a replacement (from sandstone) and engrave the words that the original ring stone bore, ‘Ordnance Survey Trigonometrical Station.

 Laying The Stone